binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/t-shirt_final_2015.png" width="500px">
 </div>

 The idea was to simulate a real "Space Invaders".
-As the tshirt show a space invader destroying Google technologies logos.
+As the t-shirt shows a space invader destroying Google technologies logos.
 I try to animate the spaceship in order to destroy the last logo at the last second.

 ### New Challenges

 For this version, I try to keep it as simple as I can, I just introduce a minor toolchain for compiling my Sass files.
 The main challenge here was to calculate when to destroy or not a logo and how.
 For a smooth animation, I use a **Canvas**.
-As I start to play with canvas, I have to rethink some aspects : Animation, Ressources loading.
+As I start to play with canvas, I have to rethink some aspects: Animation, Ressources loading.
 I re-use the work of the previous year for the time management except that I start to use the `requestAnimationFrame` instead of `setTimeout`.
 Indeed, using `requestAnimationFrame`is something mandatory when you want to create something smooth.
 To understand why it is important, I encourage you to read more articles about the [Javascript EventLoop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).

 Or have a look at this conference from Jake Archibald about event loop: